Basic repair tools: your allies for a top-quality bike! 🛠️

 FAQ : Latest tips on how to become an ace bike repairer!

-How much does it usually cost to have certain bicycle parts replaced by a professional repairer?
+### How much does it usually cost to have certain bicycle parts changed by a professional repairer?

 There are several ways to learn how to repair your bike.
 You can take part in repair workshops organized by associations or specialist stores.
 You can also find numerous tutorials explaining how to change a chain line, adjust a crankset, or replace a handlebar.
 It's always important to have the right equipment and tools to carry out these repairs, some of which can be found in sports stores like Decathlon, or ordered online.

 There are many places where you can find used bike parts.
-You can browse online ads, visit flea markets or second-hand bike stores.
+For example, you can browse online ads, visit flea markets or second-hand bike stores.
 Some bike repair shops also sell used parts.
 Don't forget to check the condition of the parts before you buy, to make sure they're in good working order.